gochanadev/floasis-items-react/README.md

 Now, at last, let's get started on your deployment.

+## Getting Started:

-# Fork FLOASIS Items
+### Fork FLOASIS Items
 1. Visit the [hichana/floasis-items-react](https://github.com/hichana/floasis-items-react) repo and fork it.
 You can leave "Copy the main branch only" checked.
 If you're new to forking a repo, follow the [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo) instructions from Github.
-2. Clone the forked repo onto your local machine (cloning a repo instructions [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository))
+2. Clone the forked repo onto your local machine (instructions if you need them [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository))

 ### Set Up `flow.json`
 In the root directory of this project, change the name of `flow_example.json` to be just `flow.json`.
 You'll notice that once you do that the file